fernandossmm/faker-parallax/README.md

 ## How to use
 - Buy and download [Wallpaper Engine](https://www.wallpaperengine.io/en)
 - Go to [this link](https://steamcommunity.com/sharedfiles/filedetails/?id=3276493725), and click Subscribe
-- Edit the configuration to your liking.
+- Edit the configuration to your liking

 ## How to download and edit
 - Clone this repository